szetyng/szetyng.github.io/content/about-me.md

 In my free time, I like to read about history and have recently become fascinated with sociology and psychology.
 I also enjoy playing Ultimate Frisbee.

-Do send me an [email](lee.szetyng@gmail.com) if you would like to take a look at my CV.
+Do send me an email at [lee.szetyng@gmail.com](mailto:lee.szetyng@gmail.com) if you would like to take a look at my CV.